pulp-training/sw/README.md

 # sw
 PULP-SDK and PULP-RUNTIME exercises

+## PULPissimo documentation
-PULPissimo's documentaation is available here https://github.com/pulp-platform/pulpissimo/blob/master/doc/datasheet/datasheet.pdf
+PULPissimo's documentation is available here https://github.com/pulp-platform/pulpissimo/blob/master/doc/datasheet/datasheet.pdf It is also in this repository as `pulpissimo-datasheet.pdf`.

 ## register_interface and regtool.py
 Our `register_interface` tooling is available on